rubataga/YamlEditor/README.md

-I made Yaml for the sole purpose of editing .yaml files from inside Minecraft.
+I made this for the sole purpose of editing .yaml files from inside Minecraft.